cyuanjun/SIM-TIMETABLE-to-ICS/README.md

     - You should see the .ics file generated in your directory.

 7. **Importing .ics Files into Calendars**:
     - For all 3 Calendars, I would recommend creating a calendar and importing the .ics file events into that calendar.
-That way, you would be able to change the colours of the events by group and control the notification settings (E.g. Google Calendar adds notifications by default, which can be disabled per calendar).
+That way, you would be able to change the colours of the events by group and control the notification settings
+    - _(E.g. Google Calendar adds notifications by default, which can be disabled per calendar)._
+    - _(Note: You can only create a new calendar in Google Calendar through the browser)_
+    - I have listed the general steps here, but do note that these could change.
+        - **Google Calendar (browser)**: Settings → Import & export → Import
+        - **Google Calendar (android)**: Open the `.ics` file.
+        - **Outlook (browser)**: Add Calendar → Upload from file
+        - **Apple Calendar (macOS)**: File → Import
+        - **Apple Calendar (iOS)**: Open the `.ics` file via Files or AirDrop
-    - For Google Calendar and Outlook it should be pretty straight forward, as for Apple Calendar, you might want to refer to this reddit page [here](https://www.reddit.com/r/ios/comments/1kwttla/figured_out_an_easy_way_to_import_ics_files_into/).
+    - For Apple Calendar, you might want to refer to this reddit page [here](https://www.reddit.com/r/ios/comments/1kwttla/figured_out_an_easy_way_to_import_ics_files_into/), as from what i heard it can be quite finicky.

 ---